Two Steps to Recover from Caregiver Burnout

 • Guilty about spending time on yourself

-When you’re burned out, it’s a huge challenge to care for yourself, not to mention your older adult.
-Your body is beaten down so you’re more likely to get colds or flu, have serious health conditions, or even an increased risk of death.
+When you’re burned out, it’s a considerable challenge to care for yourself, not to mention your older adult.
+Your body is beaten down, so you’re more likely to get colds or flu, have severe health conditions, or even an increased risk of death.

 Don’t worry, you’re not doomed to an early death.
 This is something you can fix.